Insights

 If the wine we are valuing is a library wine with limited sales data, it may be necessary to involve a wine expert to assist with the valuation.

-A common coverage issue to be aware of relates to the “status” of the grapes at the time of loss and whether they were on the vine when smoke taint occurred or if they had already been picked.
+A common coverage issue to be aware of concerns the “status” of the grapes at the time of loss: whether they were on the vine when smoke taint occurred or had already been picked.
 This can determine whether they would be categorized as “crop” or “inventory."

-Finally, due to the annual devastating wildfires and the aggregation of risk in Napa and Sonoma, Lloyd's of London announced in 2019 that it would no longer be underwriting California wine inventory policies.
-As such, the wine insurance industry is undergoing substantial change, resulting in significant increases in policy rates and even prompting some wineries to self insure.
+Finally, due to the annual devastating wildfires and the aggregation of risk in Napa and Sonoma, Lloyd's of London announced in 2019 that it would no longer underwrite California wine inventory policies.
+As such, the wine insurance industry is undergoing substantial change, resulting in significant increases in policy rates and even prompting some wineries to self-insure.

 Acknowledgments

-We would like to thank Tim Gillihan, CPA, ABV, CFF, Hannah Dingley, ACA, & Trevor Eaton for providing insight and expertise that greatly assisted this research.
+J.S.
+Held thanks Tim Gillihan, CPA, ABV, CFF, for providing insight and expertise that greatly assisted this research.

 Tim Gillihan is a Senior Vice President in J.S.
 Held’s Economic Damages & Valuations Practice.
 He brings more than a decade of forensic accounting experience and is primarily engaged as a consultant by attorneys, insurance companies, independent insurance adjusters, and businesses.
 He specializes in the financial evaluation of damage claims and fraud cases, including first-party property losses, third-party liability cases, commercial litigation damages, partnership disputes, and fidelity matters.
 A certified public accountant, he has also provided analysis of business valuation, divorce, trust/estate, personal injury, death, and employment discharge cases.